fossasia/eventyay-tickets/doc/api/resources/submissions.rst

-submission_type                       multi-lingual string       The submission type track                                 multi-lingual string       The track this talk belongs to (e.g. "security", "design", or ``null``) state                                 string                     The submission's state, one of "submitted", "accepted", "rejected", "confirmed" abstract                              string                     The abstract, a short note of the submission's content description                           string                     The description, a more expansive description of the submission's content duration                              number                     The talk's duration in minutes, or ``null``
+submission_type                       multi-lingual string       The submission type track                                 multi-lingual string       The track this talk belongs to (e.g. "security", "design", or ``null``) state                                 string                     The submission's state, one of "submitted", "accepted", "rejected", "confirmed" pending_state                         string                     Only present for organisers, this field signals the next ``state`` a submission is planned to have. abstract                              string                     The abstract, a short note of the submission's content description                           string                     The description, a more expansive description of the submission's content duration                              number                     The talk's duration in minutes, or ``null``